BPintoJetstar/annotation/CI.md

 3. Integrate (the new code into the existing code base)
 4. Acceptance test (test the entire system to ensure it meets the users expectations)
 5. Deploy to production

+# FUNCTIONAL TESTING #

+Is a type of software testing whereby the system is tested against the functional requirements/specifications.
+During functional testing, **Black Box** Testing technique is used in which the internal logic of the system being tested is not known to the tester.

+Functional testing is normally performed during the levels of System Testing and Acceptance Testing.

+Typically, functional testing involves the following steps:

+Identify functions that the software is expected to perform.
+Create input data based on the function’s specifications.
+Determine the output based on the function’s specifications.
+Execute the test case.
+Compare the actual and expected outputs.
+Functional testing is more effective when the test conditions are created directly from user/business requirements.
+When test conditions are created from the system documentation (system requirements/ design documents), the defects in that documentation will not be detected through testing and this may be the cause of end-users’ wrath when they finally use the software.